Themitchell/workshop-react-2-state-lifecycle-and-hooks/README.md

 - We may need to do some complex setting of the state when something changes
 - We can do this using something called reducers
 - In older versions of React we had no reducers
-- Insted in old react we used Redux to manage state which "connects" components
+- Instead in old react we used Redux to manage state which "connects" components
 - In new versions we can use reducers with functional components

 # What is a reducer